warren-bank/moz-rewrite/README.md

 ## [moz-rewrite](https://github.com/warren-bank/moz-rewrite)

-"moz-rewrite" is a Firefox add-on that functions as a light-weight (pseudo) rules-engine for easily modifying HTTP headers in either direction
+Firefox add-on that functions as a light-weight (pseudo) rules-engine for easily modifying HTTP headers in either direction

 ### Summary